Witiyana Marika

-Witiyana Marika is an Aboriginal Australian musician, filmmaker, and elder, known for being a founding member of the band Yothu Yindi and producer of the film High Ground.
+Witiyana Marika is an Aboriginal Australian musician, filmmaker and elder, known for being a founding member of the band Yothu Yindi and producer of the film High Ground.

-Background
+Early life and family

 Marika was born into the Rirratjingu clan of the Yolngu people of Arnhem Land, Northern Territory of Australia, and raised in Yirrkala.

-He a member of the Marika family, and is also a son by lore of the actor David Gulpilil (who died in 2021).
-His mother was noted artist Ms. D. (Djerrkngu) Eunice Yunupingu (c.1945–2022).
-She won the 2022 NATSIAA Telstra Bark Painting Award.
+He is a member of the Marika family, and is also a son by lore of the actor David Gulpilil (who died in 2021).
+His mother was noted artist Ms. D. (Djerrkngu) Eunice Yunupingu (c.1945–2022), whose sisters included artists Gulumbu Yunupingu, Barrupu Yunupingu, and Nancy Gaymala Yunupingu among others.

 Music career

 Marika was in the original line-up of Yothu Yindi when they formed in 1986.
 He sang in traditional style, singing clan songs of the Yolngu people known as manikay, played bilma clapsticks, and danced.